5 Noteworthy Historical Canadian Female Doctors and Leaders

 Pioneering family planning in Canada, Dr. Elizabeth Bagshaw is best known for her active involvement in Canada’s first and illegal birth control clinic.
 For over thirty years, she served as the clinic’s Medical Director helping pioneer areas of Family Medicine that are now universal and vastly important to women.

-Dr. Bagshaw’s success stems from a 70-year career as a Family Medicine Physician with a primary focus on obstetrics, as well as her involvement in the foundation of the Federation of Medical Women of Canada.
+Dr. Bagshaw’s success stems from a 70-year career as a Family Medicine Physician with a primary focus on obstetrics.
+She is also involved in the foundation of the Federation of Medical Women of Canada.
 In 1979, she was awarded the Governor General’s Person award for efforts to advance the status of women in Canada.

 Bette Stephenson, MD (1924 – 2019)